laughedelic/atom-ide-scala/README.md

 ## Usage

+### Metals

 1. Follow Metals [installation instructions](https://github.com/scalameta/metals/blob/master/docs/installation.md) to prepare your Scala projects.
-2. Open a project in Atom.
+1. Open a project in Atom.
 Once you open a Scala file, server will get launched and you will see a progress indicator in the status bar.
-3. Notice that when you close all tabs with Scala files, language server will be stopped.
+1. Notice that when you close all tabs with Scala files, language server will be stopped.
 See [atom-languageclient#141](https://github.com/atom/atom-languageclient/issues/141) for discussion on this behavior.

+### Dotty (experimental)

+1. Setup a [Dotty sbt project](https://github.com/lampepfl/dotty-example-project) and run `sbt configureIDE` in it
+1. Change language server in the plugin settings to Dotty _and reload_
+1. Open any file in the project and the server will launch

+Official instructions may tell you to run `launchIDE` in sbt, but this command can only launch VS Code, so just use `configureIDE` instead and open the project in Atom.

 [Scala]: http://scala-lang.org/